overdrivemachines/instagram-clone/README.md

 ```ruby
 mount_uploader :image, ImageUploader
 ```
 Use mount_uploaders for multiple file uploads and mount_uploader for single file uploads.
+Post model has field image that is of type string.

+Create controller in `app/controller/posts_controller.rb` Create form/view in `app/views/posts/new.html.erb`

 ## Database creation
 ```sh